-Classification Models and Performance

-When the feature selection was complete, the matrix results obtained from TCGA and ICGC were used to build three classification models.
-Logistic Regression uses variables independently to test their prediction of the response variables [6].
-Support Vector Classifier (SVC) adapts to the data in a hyperplane that ideally categorizes it.
-Lastly, Random Forest Classifier is a model that uses decision trees with subsets of data and uses their average to increase the accuracy of prediction [6].
-Classification performance involved four metrics: accuracy represents the ration of correct predictions for the test data, precision measure the relevant predictions, recall analyzes how many relevant predictions were selected and ROC AUC measures the probability of a model selecting a positive example over a negative [7].
-While the first three metrics can be analyzed by quantity, ROC AUC curves can be graphed in True Positives vs False Positive rates.
-By obtaining the classification model containing the majority of optimal metrics for both datasets, genes from their models were compared in terms of families for the result stage.
+Once the feature selection step was completed, the predictive performance of the reduced set of important genes obtained from TCGA and ICGC were evaluated using cross validation of 10 folds in three classification models: Logistic Regression (LR), Support Vector Classifier (SVC), and Random Forest Classifier (RFC).
+LR predicts the probability of a target variable where the dependent variable is a binary response [6].
+SVC adapts to the data in a hyperplane that ideally categorizes it.
+Lastly, RFC is a model consisting of a large number of decision trees to obtain a predictive performance [9].
+Classification performance involved four metrics: accuracy represents the ratio of correct predictions for the test data, precision measures the number of predictors (true positives) the model correctly predicted divided by the total number of predictors, recall analyzes how many positive predictions were selected (true positive rate) and ROC AUC measures the probability of a model selecting a positive example over a negative [7].
+Likewise, ROC AUC curves graphed the true positive rate versus the false positive rate, which assists in visualizing how much the models distinguish between a living and deceased patient [10].
+Additional to the respective performance for each subset, predictors extracted from R were validated by evaluating TCGA’s optimal subset in ICGC’s complete dataset and vice versa to analyze the selected features’ relevance in another set of data using the same performance metrics.

+[Enrichment analysis methodology]

 Results

-The following tables present the result metrics for The Cancer Genome Atlas (TCGA) in Table 1 and The International Cancer Genome Consortium (ICGC) in Table 2.
-The optimal results for the performance metrics are highlighted in the table to display which number of features best predicts survival status along with its computational time.
+Tables 1 and 2 shows a summary of the predictive performance metrics from Python’s RFE function across different sets of important genes and classifiers for TCGA, and ICGC, respectively.
+The optimal prediction results are highlighted in the tables to display which number of features best predict survival status along with its computational time.
+Accordingly, Figure 1 plots the ROC AUC curve metric for each dataset.

 Table 1.
-TCGA Classification Model Metrics with RFE using Random Forest Classifier
+TCGA Classification Model Metrics with Python RFE using Random Forest Classifier

 Table 2.
-ICGC Classification Model Metrics with RFE using Random Forest Classifier
+ICGC Classification Model Metrics with Python’s RFE using Random Forest Classifier

+Figure 1.
+ROC AUC Curves for 100 TCGA predictors modeled by SVC (left) and 10 ICGC predictors modeled by RFC (right)